Reducing resistance to bacteria in healthcare

 Why does one person get sick from food while another one doesn’t?

 This is a vast subject.
 First of all, you have a microbe, a fungus, or a toxin.
 Fungi, like some microbes, can actually release toxins into the food.
-These are the leading causes for illnesses from food.
+These are the leading causes of illnesses from food.
 These germs can come from humans or from animals, which is why we have to be so careful when handling food.

 People have different bodies and react differently to things.
 For example, someone who has a weaker immune system is more likely to develop an illness after eating something that contains germs.
 A person with chronic illnesses has a higher chance of having a weaker immune system, and so they would also have stronger reactions when it came to food-borne illnesses.